The Search

 The bill also requires all fees to be disclosed in listings and before a prospective renter signs a lease.
 If a broker violates the law, they could see fines ranging from $500 to $2,000, plus renters could sue that broker in civil court for damages.

 Renters and brokers alike should expect to hear about the law (even if they missed Brick Underground’s coverage.)
-The bill requires the commissioner of the Department of Consumer and Worker Protections to establish a public outreach campaign to let New Yorkers know about the new law.
+The bill requires the commissioner of the Department of Consumer and Worker Protection to establish a public outreach campaign to let New Yorkers know about the new law.

 Brooklyn Borough President Antonio Reynoso speaks in support of the FARE Act at the afternoon rally ahead of the vote.